kwaldenphd/curriculum/syllabi/eoc-spring.md

 ### Work Due Outside Class
 - Reflection
-- Lab notebook
+- Final project: Build a data model

-## Week 8: Understanding the landscape, history, and syntax of programming languages
+## Week 8: What is tidy data and why does it matter?

 ### Assigned Material